Skip to main content

 Visit the World of Berlin 2023 Tempelhofer Feld

-Every Thursday, the south-western tip of Tempelhofer Feld is transformed into a Mediterranean dance floor when the sounds of the tarantella, a lively folk dance from southern Italy, can be heard.
-An easy workshop for all newcomers begins at 6 pm.
-Then it's time to dance, drum and join in!
-With traditional instruments such as tamburello and accordion, the collective brings the Mediterranean joie de vivre directly to the red Kulturgate container.
-It's easy to get started, the atmosphere is warm and the music is captivating - whether you want to dance or just listen to the music.
+Every Thursday from 6.30 pm, the south-western corner of Tempelhofer Feld is transformed into a Mediterranean dance floor as the sounds of the tarantella – a lively folk dance from southern Italy – fill the air.
+From 6.30 pm, there’s a relaxed workshop for anyone new to the scene.
+After that, it’s all about dancing, drumming, meeting people and joining in!
+Using traditional instruments such as the tamburello and accordion, the collective brings that Mediterranean zest for life right to the red ‘Kulturgate’ container.
+It’s easy to get started, the atmosphere is warm and the music is infectious – whether you want to dance or just listen to the music.

 Tarantella on Tempelhofer Feld

-Tip 7: Round off the summer evening on the terrace of the House of World Cultures
+Tip 8: Round off the summer evening on the terrace of the Haus der Kulturen der Welt

 Cocktailbar

-Directly on the Spree and in the centre of the government district, you will find a glorious sun terrace with beer garden where you can spend mild summer evenings.
-It belongs to the restaurant Weltwirtschaft im Haus der Kulturen der Welt.
-Nestled between an architectural icon and the water, the beer garden offers a perfect mix of urban retreat and cultural hotspot.
+Right on the banks of the Spree and in the heart of the government district, you’ll find a lovely sun terrace with a beer garden where you can spend balmy summer evenings.
+It’s part of the Weltwirtschaft restaurant at the Haus der Kulturen der Welt.
+Nestled between an architectural icon and the water, the beer garden offers the perfect blend of an urban retreat and a cultural hotspot.
 Here you can meet up for an after-work beer, enjoy snacks under shady trees or listen to the hum of the city.
-The Weltwirtschaft scores with seasonal dishes, fair ingredients and an atmosphere that is open, informal and special at the same time.
+The Weltwirtschaft impresses with seasonal dishes and an atmosphere that is open, relaxed and yet unique.

 Where: Haus der Kulturen der Welt, John-Foster-Dulles-Allee 10, Mitte